MDAnalysis/membrane-curvature/docs/api.rst

    - With :mod:`~membrane_curvature.binning_surface` or :mod:`~membrane_curvature.binning_nearest_surface`, **curvature is calculated numerically**
      from the discrete height field using finite differences.

-In both cases, the derivatives are then used to calculate mean and Gaussian curvature using the Monge-gauge formulas.
+In both cases, the derivatives are then used to calculate mean and Gaussian curvature using the Monge gauge formulas for :ref:`mean_curvature_formula` and :ref:`gaussian_curvature_formula`.

 .. toctree::
    :maxdepth: 1